anvaka/npmgraph.an/README.md

 # npmgraph.an

+**Warning:** Due to deprecation of CORS-enabled npm endpoint current data is stale.
+Please see [issue 1](https://github.com/anvaka/npmgraph.an/issues/1) for more details.

 [Visualization of npm](http://npm.anvaka.com) shows dependency graph of an npm package.
 Note, due to https://github.com/anvaka/npmgraph.an/issues/1 the current status of packages is not accurate.

 # Screenshots